 Manuscript submission guidelines can be found at: http://www.upress.umn.edu/information/author-resources-1/manuscript-guid...

-Reviews should be no moe than 750 words and submitted in 12-point Times New Roman font.
-We will consider essays of greater length that review multiple books, films, or other materials on a particular topic, theme, or area.
+Reviews should be no more than 750 words and submitted in 12-point Times New Roman font.
+We will consider essays of greater length that review multiple books, films, or other materials on a particular topic, theme, or area, but communicating with NAIS editorial staff before undertaking suchan essay is encouraged.

 Publishers and distributors can send materials for review consideration to: